ecohealthalliance/metaflu/notebook/wild_bird_ecology.md

 - Great tables on key wild bird events, pathologic H5N1 exposure results in bird species, and healthy wild birds found infected with HPAI.

 ###Ecology of avian influenza viruses in a changing world
-This paper discusses both the ecology of avian influenza viruses and how anthropogenic changes may affect future virus transmission `r citep('10.1111/j.1749-6632.2010.05451.x')`.
+This paper discusses both the ecology of avian influenza viruses and how anthropogenic changes may affect future virus transmission [@Vandegrift_2010].
 Some novel points include:

 - The authors suggest that shorebirds are likely responsible for distant geographical spread of HPAI.
 They point out that despite some literature regarding reduced migration ability for infected birds, the evidence is not definitive; additionally, infections could hop between birds in the same flock as the group migrates or be asymptomatic at first, allowing shorebirds to travel large distances.
 Even given much lower prevalence in these birds, only a few infected cases would allow intercontinental spread.